Slippers for Molly

 “We would like to make an exchange, please,” said Uncle George.

-“Have you worn these elephant slippers?” asked the store clerk, looking at Molly.
+“Have you worn these elephant slippers?” asked the store clerk, looking at Molly seriously.

 “No,” answered Molly (for she had not).

-“Do you have the receipt?” the clerk asked, looking at Uncle George.
+“Do you have the receipt?” the clerk asked, looking at Uncle George just as seriously.

 “We do!”
 Uncle George produced it triumphantly.